divya-r-kamat/NLP-With-PyTorch/Preprocessing/Readme.md

 - Padding

 ## Text Preprocessing

-The key step in any AI or ML usecases is to clean and preprocess the data, below are few packages which could be handy while clean text data
+The key step in any AI or ML usecases is to clean and preprocess the data:

+1. Normalization - One of the key steps in processing language data is to remove noise so that the machine can more easily detect the patterns in the data.
+Text data contains a lot of noise, this takes the form of special characters such as hashtags, punctuation and numbers.
+All of which are difficult for computers to understand if they are present in the data.
+We need to, therefore, process the data to remove these elements.
+2. Stopwords - Stop words are commonly occurring words that for some computational processes provide little information or in some cases introduce unnecessary noise and therefore need to be removed.
+However, there could be instances where the removal of stop words is either not advised or needs to be more carefully considered.
+3. Stemming or Lemmatization - They aim to reduce words to their root form
+4. Part of Speech (POS) tagging and chunking - Part of speech (POS) tagging is a method to categorise words which gives some information relating to the way in which that word is used in speech.
+Chunking builds on POS tagging in that it uses the information from the POS tags to extract meaningful phrases from text.

+below are few packages which could be handy while clean text data
 - [clean-text](https://pypi.org/project/clean-text/)
 - [texthero](https://pypi.org/project/texthero/)
 - [scrubadub](https://pypi.org/project/scrubadub/)